Man who participated in Fresno Grizzlies’ taco eating contest rushed to hospital

 An update on his condition was not immediately available.

-The incident took place during the third inning of the Grizzlies game against the Memphis Redbirds.
+The incident took place during the third inning of the minor league baseball game between the Grizzlies and the Memphis Redbirds.

-The eating contest was held in the cantina area on the left field side of the downtown stadium.

 Comments